JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

   and how much bandwidth they really consume.
-Seeing the traffic helps us understand what real-world applications require for daily activities.[^1] What Internet connection is needed, for equitable participation in public education&nbsp;-- with or without a global pandemic?
+Seeing the traffic helps us understand what real-world applications require for daily activities.[^1] What Internet connection is needed for equitable participation in public education&nbsp;-- with or without a global pandemic?
 What do students in Chicago Public Schools need?